taligentx/dscKeybusInterface/README.md

 # DSC Keybus Interface
-This library enables interfacing Arduino and esp8266 microcontrollers to DSC PowerSeries security systems, including decoding the system status and writing as a virtual keypad.
+This library interfaces Arduino and esp8266 microcontrollers to DSC PowerSeries security systems, including decoding the system status and writing as a virtual keypad.
 The included examples demonstrate reading Keybus data, monitoring status, and sending notifications on system events using MQTT, push notifications, and email.

 For example, using this library with a $3USD NodeMCU/Wemos D1 Mini and [Homebridge](https://github.com/nfarina/homebridge) allows for notifications and control of the security system through Apple HomeKit and Siri: